stellarshenson/cookiecutter-data-science/docs/STELLARS_CCDS_PHILOSOPHY.md

 - Immediately recognizable as project-specific code
 - Installable in editable mode: `pip install -e .`

+> [!NOTE]
+> You can rename the module folder to anything you prefer.
+The `lib_` prefix just makes it easy to spot your project code at a glance.

 ### 5. Development Dependencies Strategy

+Each environment manager has its own dev dependencies mechanism, installed automatically during `make create_environment`:

 #### For conda projects:
 Development tools are managed in `environment.yml`: